sábado, 26 de noviembre de 1988

 (Pintura del artista suecoJohannes Wessmark)

-I am a poet who seeks tenderness in your eyes
+I am a poet who seeks tenderness in your eyes,

-to capture it very quietly in my role
+to capture it softly upon my page,

-are the delights that my cravings crave.
+are the delights my longing desires.

 I carry wounds and a white flower in my hands,

-I carry in my heart a hope and my love
+I carry in my heart a hope and my love—

-obsessed with such beauty ahead
+obsessed with such beauty before me,

-And I'm a street and river wanderer,
+And I am a wanderer of street and shore,

-I have nothing, nothing could be the owner,
+I own nothing, nothing could be mine,

-only a dream haunts me at night:
+only a dream pursues me through the night:

 jueves, 10 de noviembre de 1988